BenMagyar/NotNull/README.md

 ## Object Extension Methods

-List of methods with summaries and examples.
+Extension methods with summaries and examples.

 ### IfNotNull(this item, function)